How Do Air Brakes Work? (Complete Guide for Beginners)

 Why Do Trucks Use Air Brakes?

-Do you hear a loud, unmistakably hiss from a truck or buses on highways or major cities as they slow down or come to a complete halt?
+Do you hear a loud, unmistakable hiss from a truck or buses on highways or major cities as they slow down or come to a complete halt?
 That loud hiss is normal.
 And I know you’ll be wondering, why are air brakes used on heavy vehicles since they make such a loud noise?
 Why didn’t the manufacturers eliminate these noises with brake fluids?

 Aside from this, trucks are designed so that a single tractor can control multiple trailers.
-This means that a driver can activate all the trailer’s regular brakes with a push of a button.
+This means that a driver can activate all the trailer’s regular brakes with the push of a button.
 Suppose the tractor is out of the body; all the emergency brakes will automatically deactivate.

-When servicing a hydraulic braking system, if there are leaks or you detached the lines from any joints, you will need to flush air from the brake lines by bleeding the wheels.
+When servicing a hydraulic braking system, if there are leaks or you have detached the lines from any joints, you will need to flush air from the brake lines by bleeding the wheels.
 Any air in the system will cause a soft or spongy brake pedal.
 In contrast, in air brakes, you don’t need to go the extra mile of bleeding or flushing the system.
 The technician will only need to replace the rusted or leaking lines.

 Another downside is that vehicles with air brakes are restricted to be driven by drivers with class 1 licenses or other license classes with Q endorsement, which calls for extra education, financial investment, and training before qualifying to drive air brakes vehicles.